jade211/Digital-Atlas/user_manual/user_manual.md

 It is important to note that the Digital Atlas search feature is directly linked to the homepage search bar.
 Users are automatically routed to the specialised search page after entering their area of interest and starting a search, where they may examine detailed results specific to their request.
 Users will be able to easily obtain comprehensive information about the locations they have selected thanks to this smooth transition, which guarantees a seamless transition from exploration to analysis.

 By integrating a user-friendly search bar directly into the homepage and seamlessly connecting it to the search functionality of Digital Atlas, we aim to provide users with a streamlined and intuitive browsing experience.
-Whether you're researching potential neighborhoods, evaluating housing markets, or planning your next business venture, Digital Atlas is here to empower you every step of the way.
+Whether you're researching potential neighbourhoods, evaluating housing markets, or planning your next business venture, Digital Atlas is here to empower you every step of the way.

 ## 4.2 Submitting Search Query